micaelverissimo/micaelverissimo/README.md

 ### Hi there 👋

-Data scientist able to work in multinational and multidisciplinary environment with experience in big data, computa- tional and statistical intelligence.
-Great experience in the areas of physics, medicine and software engineering.
+Data scientist able to work in multinational and multidisciplinary environment with experience in big data, computational and statistical intelligence.

-I'm currently working on Electron Trigger in ATLAS Experiment.
+I'm currently working on Electron Trigger in ATLAS Experiment in CERN.

 ### Code ranking: